-Students should complete the program chart below to receive the Lincoln University Bachelor of Science in Diagnostic Imaging Degree.
-(A maximum of 72 educational and 6 externship credit units can be transferred from other institutions of higher education or obtained from work experience.
+Students should complete the program chart to receive the Bachelor of Science in Diagnostic Imaging Degree.
+(A maximum of 72 educational and 6 externship credit units can be transferred from other educational institutions or obtained from work experience.
 DI courses' units can be transferred from diagnostic imaging programs only.)
+Academic credit received ten (10) years or more before the program completion will be deemed "no longer applicable".